 The Chinese Book of Liang recorded in 635 that five Buddhist monks from Gandhāra had visited Japan in 467.

-According to the Jōgū Shōtoku Hōō Teisetsu, the biography of Prince Shōtoku Taishi, and the Gangō-ji Garan Engi, the "Origins of the Gangō-ji Monastery and its Assets", that King Seong Myong of Baekje on the Korean peninsula introduced Buddhism to Japan in 538.
+According to the Jōgū Shōtoku Hōō Teisetsu, the biography of Prince Shōtoku Taishi, and the Gangō-ji Garan Engi, the "Origins of the Gangō-ji Monastery and its Assets", the King Seong Myong of Baekje on the Korean peninsula introduced Buddhism to Japan in 538.
 He sent a group of Buddhist monks and nuns carrying an image of the Buddha and a number of sutras introducing and explaining Buddhism.

 The Kojiki (or Records of Ancient Matters) and Nihon Shoki (or Chronicles of Japan) were written in 711-720.
-They codified Shintō belief and practice and served, after a fashion, as the first history of Japan.
+They codified Shintō belief and practice and served, after a very sketchy fashion, as the first history of Japan.
 They contained a mixture of myths and geneology, formalizing the belief that the Emperors were descended from the gods.
 They said that King Seong Myong of Baekje sent his Buddhism mission to Japan in 552.